 - Turn on or off Automatic Updates.

-- Turn on or off Show on Lock Screen.
+- Turn on or off Suggest on Lock Screen.

 The info screen can also show other helpful information about your pass, such as merchant contact information.